-Barbara Schaal, PhD, is an evolutionary plant biologist and dean of the faculty of Arts & Sciences.
+Barbara Schaal, is the Dean of the Faculty of Arts & Sciences and the Mary-Dell Chilton Distinguished Professor in the Department of Biology.
+She is an evolutionary plant biologist.
 She is recognized for her studies using DNA sequences to understand evolutionary processes such as gene flow, geographical differentiation, and the domestication of crop species.